News 2022 - August

-Members Ian Wynn and Charlie Jackson have teamed up to provide a day of guidance and support for up to 4 members who are struggling to catch fish.
-This new initiative will hopefully give members the confidence and skills they need to better enjoy their visits to the river.
+Members Ian Wynn and Charlie Jackson teamed up to provide a day of guidance and support for up to 4 members who were struggling to catch fish.
+This new initiative proved extremely valuable for those able to attend.
+Charlie provided the necessary key instruction from basic set up to reading the water to identify where fish may be holding.

 Cohort 2 Youth Programme